BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

 === "holograms"
     !!! summary "Description"
-        AOneBlock uses [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays) plugin for showing these lines.
-The first line that is showed before any phase has started is located in aoneblock locales file.
+        AOneBlock uses native holograms to show these lines.
+The first line that is shown before any phase has started is located in aoneblock locales file.

         Similar to the `fixedBlocks`, `holograms` also starts with a number when it should be displayed that follows with a displayed text.